komalrachewar/Graded_Project_2/README.md

-To run the Program you to s=run it on server for that you have to install the live server plugin in VS code and open the login.html on server
+To run the Program you have to run it on server for that you have to install the live server plugin in VS code and open the login.html on server